octobercms/docs/3.x/extend/system/plugins.md

 <a id="oc-registration-file"></a>
 ## Registration File

-The **Plugin.php** file, called the *Plugin registration file*, is an initialization script that declares a plugin's core functions and information.
+The **Plugin.php** file, called the *plugin registration file*, is an initialization script that declares a plugin's core functions and information.
 Registration files can provide the following:

 1. Information about the plugin, its name, and author.
 1. Registration methods for extending the CMS.

 Registration scripts should use the plugin namespace.
 The registration script should define a class with the name `Plugin` that extends the `\System\Classes\PluginBase` class.
 The only required method of the plugin registration class is `pluginDetails`.
-An example Plugin registration file:
+An example plugin registration file is below.

 ```php
 namespace Acme\Blog;